FrameworkComputer/linux-docs/hibernation/kernel-6-11-workarounds/suspend-hibernate-bluetooth-workaround.md

 # Workaround for suspend/hibernate black screen on resume kernel 6.11

 - Issue: Bluetooth on kernel 6.11 causes black screen on resume attempt when using a MediaTek Wi-Fi card.
 - Workaround provides two systemd services.
-First one rfkills bluetooth when suspend or hibernate is detected.
+First one rfkills Bluetooth when suspend or hibernate is detected.
 Second service re-activates Bluetooth upon resume.

 ### Install Curl